The Organic Traveller

 Organic supermarket chains

 Until mid of 2023 Munich was the home of the Basic supermarket chain with 11 markets – early in 2021 this chain restricted its activities to South Germany and Austria and sold all other nation-wide branches.
-However, these measures did not stop the decline of the company driven by management failures, which resulted in an insolvency.
+However, these measures did not stop the decline of the company driven by management failures, resulting in an insolvency.
 The Munich shops were taken over by the conventional supermarket chain teGut.
-Under the new management only the original Basic shop near Isartor and a second one near Nordbad are going to survive as organic supermarkets, at least until the end of 2024.
+Under the new management only the original Basic shop near Isartor and a second one near Nordbad are surviving as organic supermarkets, at least until the end of 2024.
 After this grace period the company plans to evaluate whether 100 percent organic supermarkets will be part of their concept.
+The bakery and butchers' counters inside the former Basic headquarter in Bogenhausen are still 100 percent organic as is its greengrocers' section.

 TeGut is not the first conventional full retailer experimenting with fully organic supermarkets: With the Naturkind supermarket in Harlaching the Edeka co-operative is also running an experimental organic supermarkt in Munich, their first and only in town.